andrebask/thesis/10 - chapter5.md

     }
 ```

-I performed a straightforward benchmark, comparing the time spent by a regular method call, a method call surrounded by an exception handler, a method call throwing a cached exception and a method call throwing a `FastException`.
+I performed a straightforward benchmark, comparing the time spent by a regular method call, a method call surrounded by an exception handler, a method call throwing a caught exception and a method call throwing a `FastException`.

 ```java
         // case 1